Chime (company): History

-In 2018, Chime acquired Pinch, a startup focused on helping millennials and young adults build their credit scores by reporting on-time rent payments to credit bureaus.
-Pinch's co-founders joined Chime's team as a part of the acquisition.

 On October 16, 2019, Chime experienced a service outage leaving users without access to their deposits.
 The issue was resolved the next day.

 In January 2020, Chime announced a partnership with the Dallas Mavericks as their jersey sponsor as a part of a multi-year deal.
+Chime had 8 million account holders in February 2020.

 In April 2020, in response to the financial strain of the COVID-19 pandemic, Chime announced a pilot program to provide users who e-filed tax returns with the IRS a $1,200 advance on the Economic Stimulus Payment via SpotMe, Chime's fee-free overdraft product.
-Chime later announced the successful processing of over $375,000,000 in stimulus payments 1 week ahead of the scheduled government disbursement date.
+Chime later announced the successful processing of over $375 million in stimulus payments one week ahead of the scheduled government disbursement date.

-In February 2022, Chime along with Meta Platforms sued 2 Nigerians accused of impersonating Chime on social media platforms.

-In February 2022, Chime announced it would delay its IPO until later in 2022.

-The company announced it was terminating 12% of its workforce in November 2022.

-Funding
+In September 2021, Chime leased 192,000 square feet of office space across six floors in a San Francisco building owned by Hines.
+According to a report by Forbes, Chime had planned to hold an initial public offering (IPO) in March 2022.
+The company delayed its IPO, however, in February 2022.
+Chime laid off 160 positions, equalling 12% of its workforce, in November 2022.

+As of May 2024, the company, which operated under a hybrid work model, reported having 1,300 employees and 7 million customers.
+At the time, it was processing $8 billion worth of transactions monthly.
+Chime's revenue in 2023 was approximately $1.3 billion.
+The company's customers are largely made up of young Americans with incomes ranging from $35,000 to $65,000 annually.

-In August 2021, Chime Financial raised $750 million in a series G funding round, led by investor Sequoia Capital Global Equities.
-This values the company at about $25 billion.
+In August 2021, Chime Financial raised $750 million in a series G funding round, led by investor Sequoia Capital Global Equities, giving the company a valuation of about $25 billion.

+In 2024, Chime was named to the CNBC Disruptor 50 list and had approximately 22 million customers.

+Chime issued publicly traded stock on the Nasdaq exchange under the ticker symbol “CHYM” in June, 2025.
+Chime went public on June 12 after raising $864 million in its IPO, valuing the company at $11.6 billion.

+In September 2025, the company introduced the Chime Card, a no-annual-fee secured credit card with 1.5% cash back in rotating categories.

+Investors

+Some of Chime’s notable early investors include seed investors Satya Patel of Homebrew and Kirsten Green of Forerunner Ventures; Series A investors Lauren Kolodny of Acrew Capital (formerly Aspect Ventures) and Crosslink Capital.
+Later rounds included Menlo Ventures, DST, General Atlantic and Coatue.